tido/plgToMSS/README.md

 node parsePlg.js <PLG path/file> <targetDirectory> <encoding>
 ```

-Encoding is optional (defaults to utf8, for a plugin built and edited in Sibelius you'll likely need utf16le)
+Encoding is optional (defaults to utf8, for a plugin initially built and edited in Sibelius you'll likely need utf16le.
+The
+converter writes back to utf8, which works just fine for subsequent import into Sibelius)

 Writes a .mss file for each function into targetDirectory, and a .msd file for each dialog into a dialog subdirectory.